canidlogic/dog/doc/Database.md

       ctext TEXT
     );

+    CREATE UNIQUE INDEX catalog_inum ON catalog(cnum);

 The `cid` is the SQLite `rowid` alias.
 The `cnum` is the catalog page number, where 1 is the first catalog page.  `ctext` is the fully generated text of the catalog page.
 No Dog URL or template processing is needed here, so this generated page content can be echoed as-is.

 If `ctext` is NULL, it means that the catalog page exists, but there was an error generating it.
 HTTP status 500 "Internal Server Error" can be returned to clients that request a catalog page with a NULL `ctext` field.

 If a catalog page is requested but no record in this table has a `cnum` matching the requested page number, then the catalog page does not exist and HTTP status 404 "Not Found" can be returned to clients.

+## Content table

+The `content` table contains pre-built content pages.
+The contents of this table can be derived entirely from the rest of the database, so this is properly a cache table rather than a data table.
+Caching the generated content pages means that they don't have to be regenerated from scratch each time they are requested.
+However, it also means that this table may need to be rebuilt any time the database changes.

+The content table has the following structure:

+    CREATE TABLE content(
+      tid   INTEGER PRIMARY KEY,
+      tname TEXT UNIQUE NOT NULL,
+      ttext TEXT
+    );

+    CREATE UNIQUE INDEX content_iname ON content(tname);

+The `tid` is the SQLite `rowid` alias.
+The `tname` is the name of the page, which matches the equivalent field in the `page` table.
+The `ttext` is the fully generated text of the content page.
+No Dog URL or template processing is needed here, so this generated page content can be echoed as-is.

+If `ttext` is NULL, it means that the content page exists, but there was an error generating it.
+HTTP status 500 "Internal Server Error" can be returned to clients that request a content page with a NULL `ttext` field.

+If a content page is requested but no record in this table has a `tname` matching the requested page ID, then the content page does not exist and HTTP status 404 "Not Found" can be returned to clients.